primaryodors/primarydock/PREDICTION.md

 Currently the only prediction method in use is `method_directmdl.php`.

-The `directmdl` method uses an X-ray crystallography, cryo-EM model, or homology model of the active state for the target receptor.
+The `directmdl` method uses an X-ray crystallography model, cryo-EM model, or homology model of the active state for the target receptor.
 It docks the ligand first in the inactive model (from AlphaFold) and then in the active model, and uses the delta of the ligand-receptor interaction energies to compute a predicted agonism score.